 If you’d like to try other fresh herbs, like parsley or chives, add them at the final step.

-The sauce is supposed to have a chunky consistency.
+This cherry or grape tomato sauce is supposed to have a chunky consistency.
 But do what works for you and blend away to the consistency you want.
+Despite the additional step of blending, I’ve experimented with that method and found the results to be equally delicious!

 Store the sauce in an airtight container or freezer bag in the freezer.
 Frozen cooked tomatoes can retain their quality for up to 3 months.
 When you’re ready to eat the sauce, defrost and reheat.